Centipede (1998 video game)

-Centipede is a 1998 shoot 'em up video game developed by Leaping Lizard Software and a remake of Atari's 1981 arcade game of the same name.
+Centipede is a 1998 shoot 'em up video game developed by Leaping Lizard Software and a remake of Atari, Inc.'s 1981 arcade game of the same name.
 It was published by Hasbro Interactive, their first under the Atari label after purchasing the brand and former assets.

 Gameplay consists of a series of rounds that are completed once the player eliminates the centipede(s) that wind down the playing field.
 Obstacles such as spiders, fleas, and scorpions complicate the game.
 At the same time, a population of mushrooms grows between the player and each centipede.
 Optionally, the player is tasked with rescuing villagers and bystanders and preventing damage to key structures; although ignoring these tasks does not prevent the player from being able to complete the round regardless.